ELDA RIKA CHANG

 DIRECTOR OF TIRANA ENGLISH SCHOOL

 Elda has two children, Vera Grace and Eva Faith.
 They are her inspiration in starting this program.
-She has done extensive personal research in child development and child psychology, as well as participated in child development workshops.
+She has done extensive research in child development and child psychology, as well as participated in child development workshops.
 She actively participated in a coop preschool in Los Angeles, California where her daughter attended.

 Elda is fluent in English, Albanian and Italian.